 What is this therapy & how can it help you?

-Equine facilitated therapy is a powerful and highly effective therapy for individuals and groups in which people are encouraged to interact and connect with horses in a natural environment in order to explore their own personal processes in life.
+Animal assisted therapy is a powerful and highly effective therapy for individuals and groups in which people are encouraged to interact and connect with horses and other animals in a natural environment in order to explore their own personal processes in life.
 This experiential and non-judgmental approach can provide us with valuable insight, clarity and learning about ourselves and others.
-Horses are intelligent, sensitive animals and they react and respond to us humans differently depending on our inner emotional state.
+For example, horses are intelligent, sensitive animals and they react and respond to us humans differently depending on our inner emotional state.
 Horses can sense when we are suppressing or masking our true feelings and they will only be comfortable being around us if we are able to acknowledge those feelings to ourselves.
 Through their behaviour, they highlight to us the areas that we need to look at, question, reflect on or change.
 With careful facilitation from a trained mental health professional and equine specialist, clients can begin to identify their own behaviour patterns and become able to process their thoughts, feelings and emotions in their own way.